hedrergudene/nerfit/README.md

 ### Key Features

-- **Classical NER Setup**: The system uses a finite set of labels with consistent descriptions, simplifying the data processing.
+- **Classical NER Setup**: The system utilizes a predefined set of entity labels, each with a consistent and comprehensive description, simplifying the data processing and model training.
-- **Contrastive Learning**: The model computes a contrastive loss to differentiate between positive and negative samples.
+- **Contrastive Learning**: Instead of directly predicting labels, the model computes a contrastive loss to differentiate between positive and negative samples, improving the accuracy of entity recognition.
-- **Pretrained Models**: Utilizes pretrained models from Hugging Face and SentenceTransformers for encoding and tokenization.
+- **Pretrained Models**: The system leverages pretrained models from Hugging Face and SentenceTransformers for efficient and accurate encoding and tokenization, ensuring state-of-the-art performance.

 ## Methods

-### Data Processing
+The `Trainer` object is responsible for managing the entire training pipeline, from data preparation to model optimization and evaluation.
+It encapsulates all the necessary components, including the model, tokenizer, data loaders, optimizer, and training loop.
+The `Trainer` is configured via the `TrainerConfig` class, which allows you to specify various parameters such as learning rates, batch size, and more.

-The dataset class (`nuNERDataset`) comprises most of the required operations to turn our natural language data into training inputs.
-However, a previous standarisation is demanded given the variety of NER datasets, in order to obtain a unified input with this format:
+However, given the rich variety of NER dataset formats available, it's not possible to rule them all.
+Instead, you have to prepare a small block of code to convert your annotations into the following schema, and encapsulate it into the `parse_annotation` static method within the `Trainer`:

 ```
 {